Identity & Intergroup Relations Lab

 How can we Improve Intergroup Relations?

 In our lab, we use multiple methods including big data and field intervention studies to document the harms of prejudice and find the best ways to reduce it.
 In collaborative work, we drew on millions of observations from the Stanford Open Policing Project and Project Implicit and found that counties with greater anti-Black bias exhibited larger disparities in rates of police traffic stops disfavoring Black drivers (Ekstrom, Le Forestier, et al., 2022, Psychological Science).
 Findings like this one bring the urgent need for scalable prejudice reduction into focus.
-In response, we develop naturalistic and scalable prejudice reduction interventions, such as by implementing intergroup contact through social media (Le Forestier et al., in prep) and seek to identify the best ways to reduce prejudice through large-scale, comparative investigations of interventions to reduce prejudice and improve intergroup relations (Lai & Le Forestier, under review; Koyama, Le Forester, et al., in prep).
+In response, we develop naturalistic and scalable prejudice reduction interventions, such as by implementing intergroup contact through social media (Le Forestier et al., under review) and seek to identify the best ways to reduce prejudice through large-scale, comparative investigations of interventions to reduce prejudice and improve intergroup relations (Lai & Le Forestier, R&R, Journal of Experimental Psychology: General; Koyama, Le Forester, et al., in prep).

 Publications